pepmartinez/cascade-config/README.md

 ```

 ## Variable substitution
-CC supports using variables already read when calling certain loaders (file and mongodb).
+CC supports using variables already read when calling certain loaders (file and directory).
 A very useful example is to use already-loaded config to specify the path of a file to load:

 ```javascript
 cconf